Year 6 Curriculum

 Carrying Precious Water

-The final topic of the year is I Will Surive which involves looking at animals and the adaptations that help them in different habitats.
-Each child will study an animal of their choice and use the information they discover to produce a factual leaflet as well as a variety of artwork.
+The summer term begins with the science unit I will survive, a topic focussed on evolution.
+This will include the classification of living things and how species have evolved over time.
 We also look at life after Strand with a challenging secondary simulation week where everyone will have get used to moving around the school for different lessons and keep their homework diaries up to date or face the consequences!

 To finish their time off at Strand, the Year 6 children put on a performance of a classic musical.
 Over the years Strand has become famous throughout West London for its performances of Grease, Fame, Mamma Mia, Blues Brothers and School of Rock among others.
 Following the auditions, four weeks of hard work begin with the children singing, dancing and acting during any spare moment.
 With the help of lots of staff the children put on an amazing performance which has the parents on their feet signing and dancing with them!
 It is the perfect way to say goodbye to Strand.